KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 <hr>

-## Adding an Upstream Remote and Syncing a Fork
+## Adding Upstream Remote and Syncing a Fork

 Add a remote